 So you want to improve the profitability of your business but don’t know where to start?

-Our aim is to explain the basics to you and let you know what you need to address in order to increase the profit generated by your business and the money your business puts in your pocket.
+In this first blog of our ‘Profit Improvement Strategy’ series, our aim is to explain the basics to you and let you know what you need to address in order to increase the profit generated by your business and the money your business puts in your pocket.
 So read on!

-What is a Profit?
+What is a profit?

 Profit is whatever is left over after you have paid all of your expenses.

-Four things determine your business profit:
+Four factors determine your business profit:

 - The price you charge for the products or services